 \subsection{Aligning conditional distributions via joint-distribution balancing}

-In this section, we aim to align the conditional distributions, \ie $\mathbb{P}_{\hat{Y}|X}$ and $\mathbb{P}_{Y|X}$, by minimizing a discrepancy metric between them.
-As with general distribution alignment tasks, the choice of discrepancy metric is crucial~\citep{otnlp}.
-We select the Wasserstein discrepancy from optimal transport theory, which measures the distance between two distributions as the minimum cost required to transform one into the other.
-Its ability to remain informative for distributions with disjoint supports, combined with its robust theoretical properties and proven empirical success, makes it a principled choice for this work~\citep{otda}.
+In this section, we align the conditional distributions $\mathbb{P}_{\hat{\mathbf{y}}|\mathbf{x}}$ and $\mathbb{P}_{\mathbf{y}|\mathbf{x}}$ by minimizing a discrepancy metric between them.
+As in general distribution alignment tasks, the choice of discrepancy metric is crucial~\citep{otda}.
+We select the Wasserstein discrepancy from optimal transport theory, which measures the minimum cost of transporting one distribution to another.
+Its rigorous theoretical properties and proven empirical success make it a principled choice for this work~\citep{cot}.
 An informal definition is provided in Definition~\ref{def:kantoro}.